coilysiren/firestarter/readme.md

 Lib (short for Library) contains python code!
 Python functionality can be placed inside of main.py but please do not do that.
 Instead put it in `lib/`.

 The main file in our library is `utils.py`.
-Arbitrary python code goes in here, such as a small function for loading files. `__init__.py` is [package marker](https://docs.python.org/2/tutorial/modules.html#packages) and not somewhere you should be putting code (unless you knwo what you are doing).
+Arbitrary python code goes in here, such as a small function for loading files. `__init__.py` is [package marker](https://docs.python.org/2/tutorial/modules.html#packages) and not somewhere you should be putting code (unless you know what you are doing).

+Scripts in the `lib` folder can be as small as two lines that print out *"Hello World"* and as large as a class that performs and graphs fourier transforms.

     static/
+        scss/
         css/
-            main.css
         js/
-            main.js
+        img/
+        fonts/

-Static files are viewable to the whole world, so do not put bank_account_info.txt in here.
-Presentially it contains main.css and main.js. main.js is empty because your friendly tutorial writer does not enjoy writing js.
-Then there is main.css which is compiled from main.scss (explained below).
-So there isn't really anything to do with the static/ folder.
+Static files are viewable to the whole world, so do not put `txt/bank_account_info.txt` in here.
+Static folders can contain all sorts of things, but as a website builder you will mainly use them for css and javascript.

-    assets/
-        main.scss

-Assets contains things that build into static files.
-Presently the only thing in here is a single [Sass](http://sass-lang.com/) file but you can have as many as you want.
-[Coffeescript](http://coffeescript.org/) can go in here also, assuming you have a processor for it.
-Sass is great and you should learn it because it makes css TONS more reasonable.
+The `scss/` folder contains a [css preprocessor](http://sass-lang.com/), which I use because I tend to prefer it over directly writing css.
+The contents of the `scss/` folder are run through a converter and placed into `css/`.
+There are also css libraries such as [bootstrap](http://getbootstrap.com/) in the `css/` folder.

+The `js/` folder mimics the `css/` folder ... or it would if your friendly tutorial writer did not have such an aversion to javascript.

+`img/` and `fonts/` contain what you would expect.

     templates/
-        analytics.html
+        partials/
             base.html
             head.html
-        nav.html
-        post.html
+            footer.html
+        index.html

 The templates folder contains templates (!), which are the building blocks of your website.
-Templates are a bit too complex for a quirky short description, so you should read about them on [Jinja's website](http://jinja.pocoo.org/docs/templates/).
-For the purpose of small projects, you can probably get away with not editing the templates much.
+The templating language is [jinja2](http://jinja.pocoo.org/docs/templates/), which builds into HTML.

+In addition to jinja, the template files can contain [Markdown](http://daringfireball.net/projects/markdown/). `templates/index.html` shows an in use example of a template that renders markdown.
+This readme is also written in markdown!

+The `templates/partials/` contains re-usable parts of your website - such as a navigation bar that would be present on every page.

+The "base" templates directory (ie. where `templates/index.html`) lives is usually where I put "endpoint" templates.
+That is, the primary templates you point to in order to render a page, such as `about.html`, `contact.html`, etc.

+    Procfile

+The `Procfile` (which purposefully has no file extension) is used by [Heroku](https://devcenter.heroku.com/articles/procfile) to help run your website on a serious mode server.
+The commands in your `Procfile` are what Heroku will use to run your application, and generally `$ python main.py` is what you will be using.

+    readme.md

+You're reading it!

 ## Stretch Goals: What to do with your new website?